Retirement decision with addictive habit persistence in a jump diffusion market: The Financial Model and Optimization Problem

-where $I_{\phi} = (\phi')^{-1}$ for any strictly concave function $\phi$ here and throughout this paper. \end{enumerate} \end{assumption} For convenience, we denote $U(u,v,x) = U_1(u,x) I_{\{u\leq v\}} + U_2(u,x)I_{\{u>v\}}$. $U_1$ represents the utility before retirement, and $U_2$ is the utility after retirement.
-It can be directly verified that most famous and often-studied utility functions satisfy all the assumptions here, including those in the literature listed above.
-If $U_1<U_2$, the agent has utility losses after retirement and will choose to retire at the mandatary retirement time $T_1$, which will be shown in Section \ref{ex_problem}.
-5pt
+(4)\quad $U_1(t, x) < U_2(t, x)$ for any $(t, x) \in [0, T] \times \mathbb{R}_+$.} \end{assumption} In this paper, $U_1$ represents the utility function before retirement, while $U_2$ represents the utility function after retirement.
+It can be verified that many of the most famous and well-studied utility functions in the literature listed above satisfy the assumption made here.